Speaking Sound

 Consider this from a secular perspective.
 Suppose a group of people recognize a need to save a certain endangered animal species from extinction and decide to work together to that end.
 They realize they do not have the necessary resources for the work, so they organize fund-raisers and obtain free-will contributions.
 With their acquired funds, they launch advertising campaigns to acquire more funds and more people to join the effort.
 They lobby government bodies to spare the animal's natural habitat from development.
 They employ scientists to study the animals and develop captive breeding and release programs.
 When the species makes a recovery, the praise naturally goes to the organization and its founders, no matter how much they might deny their worthiness.
 Still others seeing this result are encouraged all the more to join their cause, enlarging that organization and growing its notoriety and respect.

-In like manner, any man-made organization which wins souls to Christ through preaching the gospel will inevitably receive praise and honor from men for their work.
+In like manner, any man-made organization which wins souls to Christ through preaching the gospel will inevitably receive praise and honor from men for its work.
 Any such human organization which does the work that God designed the church as an organization to do discredits and supplants the divine organization and robs it and its Founder of the glory and honor they rightfully deserve.

 2 Corinthians 8:18-24 And we have sent with him the brother whose praise is in the gospel throughout all the churches, 19 and not only that, but who was also chosen by the churches to travel with us with this gift, which is administered by us to the glory of the Lord Himself and to show your ready mind, 20 avoiding this: that anyone should blame us in this lavish gift which is administered by us -- 21 providing honorable things, not only in the sight of the Lord, but also in the sight of men.
 22 And we have sent with them our brother whom we have often proved diligent in many things, but now much more diligent, because of the great confidence which we have in you.
 23 If anyone inquires about Titus, he is my partner and fellow worker concerning you.
 Or if our brethren are inquired about, they are messengers of the churches, the glory of Christ.
 24 Therefore show to them, and before the churches the proof of your love and of our boasting on your behalf.